goblimey/ntripcaster/README.md

 If something goes wrong, we need to find out what happened by looking at the log.

-The docker container is a complete separate UNIX environment and if you know its container ID you can run commands in it:
+The docker container is a complete separate Linux environment and if you know its container ID you can run commands in it:

     sudo docker ps

     CONTAINER ID  IMAGE        COMMAND                CREATED         STATUS          PORTS      NAMES f473f0749fd0  ca624f5eea74 "/bin/sh -c /usr/loc…" 10 minutes ago  Up 10 minutes   8000/tcp   determined_curie